021aryan/Book-Library-App-using-Google-Books-API/README.md

 Step 4: Working with the activity_main.xml file

 Go to the activity_main.xml file and refer to the following code.
 Below is the code for the activity_main.xml file.
+Open second.xml
+Step 6: Create a new layout resource file

+Go to the app > res > layout > right-click > New > Layout Resource File and name the file as book_rv_item and add the following code to this file.
+Open third.xml